| Hi, I am Alexi and I was born at 1:00 am on June 30th 2002(just happened to be my grandparents 51st anniversary). I was

 wouldn't notice the lack of movement for 16-20 hours.
 Babies begin healing heal so fast that I would be back and

+moving by the next day.
 At 2 months I had a skin biopsy for OI(osteogenesis Imperfecta) because the blood tests for Hypophosphatasia had

 come back negative twice(thank GOD).
 The results would not come back until I was 4 months old but this gave mom